A guide to Malaysia's general election on Wednesday

 VOTING SYSTEM

 Nearly 15 million Malaysians are eligible to vote, including some 300,000 police and armed forces personnel who voted on May 5.
-Some 9,000 polling stations, mainly schools and community centers, will be open from 8 a.m.
+Some 9,000 polling stations, mainly schools and community centers, are open from 8 a.m.
 (0000 GMT) to 5 p.m.
 (0900 GMT).
-The Election Commission expects an 85 percent voter turnout despite the unusual midweek poll, which has been declared a public holiday.
+The Election Commission expects an 85 percent voter turnout despite the unusual midweek poll, which was declared a public holiday.

 ———